 Best Pillows for Acid Reflux & GERD

-The best pillow to alleviate or altogether avoid acid reflux and/or GERD is often a wedge pillow that is designed to keep the torso elevated.
+The top-recommended pillow to alleviate or altogether avoid acid reflux and/or GERD is often a wedge pillow that is designed to keep the torso elevated.
 Stomach acid is prevented from burning through the air passage or esophageal lining during sleep.
 The most effective acid reflux pillows for a good night's sleep are typically elevated between 30-45 degrees or 6-8 inches.